awslabs/sockeye/README.md

 ## Research with Sockeye

 Sockeye has been used for both academic and industrial research.
 A list of known publications that use Sockeye is shown below.
-If you know more, please let us know or submit a pull request (last updated: October 2020).
+If you know more, please let us know or submit a pull request (last updated: March 2021).

 ### 2021